Campus of Stony Brook University: Kelly Community

 Kelly Community opened in 1969, becoming the fifth community on Stony Brook's campus.
 It is named after Hugh A. Kelly, one-half of the Kelly and Gruzen architectural firm that built the quad.
 Kelly Community was the result of a $7.5 million allotment from then-New York governor Nelson Rockefeller in 1967 for a residential college complex to be completed within the next two years, hiring Kelly and Gruzen for the project.
 It is located on Circle Road, at the west end of the West Campus.
 The original Kelly Community consists of five buildings: Dewey Hall, Baruch Hall, Eisenhower Hall, Schick Hall and Hamilton Hall.
 The dormitories were named after John Dewey, Bernard Baruch, Dwight D. Eisenhower, Béla Schick and Alexander Hamilton.
 The names of Kelly Community's buildings were originally given to Stony Brook students to decide, who named them after Harpo Marx, Edgar Allan Poe, Lenny Bruce, Woody Guthrie and John Steinbeck, respectively.
 However, these names were not approved by the Stony Brook Council or higher administration in Albany.

 All of Kelly Community's buildings are in suite style.
 The Undergraduate College associated with Kelly Community is Human Development (HDV).
-Kelly Community is the site of the newly reopened West Side Dining facility, which originally opened in 1979 as the Kelly Dining Center before undergoing a $23 million renovation and re-opening in 2014 as a 45,000-square foot facility, the largest dining hall on the Stony Brook campus which serves over 30,000 costumers per week.
+Kelly Community is the site of the newly reopened West Side Dining facility, which originally opened in 1979 as the Kelly Dining Center before undergoing a $23 million renovation and re-opening in 2014 as a 45,000-square foot facility, the largest dining hall on the Stony Brook campus which serves over 30,000 customers per week.
 The new structure contains "gleaming glass" that offers natural light.